gjb2048/moodle-theme_essential/README.md

  New in 2.5.4
  ========================
  - Ability to connect to Google Analytics
+ - Can now display current enrolled courses in dropdown menu and choose terminology (modules, courses, classes or units)
  - Fix to frontpage slideshow.
 First slide now loads properly.
  - Advanced Google Analytics function allowing Clean URL's for better reporting.
 Contributed by @basbrands and @ghenrick.
 More info on this feature can be found in [this blog post](http://www.somerandomthoughts.com/blog/2012/04/18/ireland-uk-moodlemoot-analytics-to-the-front/)
  - Significantky improved gradebook formatting